The Terrible Catsafterme

 • 001.
 Pilot – 9/17/1996

 • The daily operations of the New York City mayor’s office are supervised by Deputy Mayor Mike Flaherty (Michael J. Fox).
 Mayor Randall Winston’s (Barry Bostwick) staff also includes Press Secretary Paul Lassiter (Richard Kind), to whom everyone lies and plays jokes on, City Hall chief of staff Stuart Bondek (Alan Ruck), speech writer James Hobert (Alexander Chaplin), Mike’s secretary Janelle Cooper (Victoria Dillard), and office worker Nikki Faber (Connie Britton).
 With the city in the midst of a garbage strike, the Mayor makes it even worse when he tells a report that he ‘must be drunk’ when he asks the Mayor if he would march in the gay pride parade.
 Amidst a barrage of bad press, Mike also contends with his personal life when he realizes that his girlfriend, reporter Ashley Schaeffer (Carla Gugino), has let her lease lapse on her apartment.
-Although she has been staying with Mike for a year and a half, he becomes paralyzed with fear at the though of living together.
+Although she has been staying with Mike for a year and a half, he becomes paralyzed with fear at the thought of living together.
 She responds by saying they should take a break from each other.
-Mike’s idea to combat the bad press for the Mayor is to have James claim to be a gay staffer.
-When the Mayor is deeply criticized by gay activist Carter Heywood (Michael Boatman), Mike decides to give him a job on the Mayor’s staff to help be the conservative Mayor’s liberal voice.
+Mike’s idea to combat the bad press for the mayor is to have James’s claim to be a gay staffer.
+When the Mayor is deeply criticized by gay activist Carter Heywood (Michael Boatman), Mike decides to give him a job on the mayor’s staff to help be the conservative Mayor’s liberal voice.
 Mike decides to not only live with Ashley but to get their own new apartment together.
 Taylor Stanley is the young cheerful intern Karen.
 9/21/16

 Read the rest of this entry »